cs3org/.github/GOVERNANCE.md

 Appointments
 ------------

-The product managers are appointed by CERN.
-Architects, coordinators and maintainers are appointed by the product managers in collaboration with existing architects and coordinators.
+The product manager is appointed by CERN.
+Architects, coordinators and maintainers are appointed by the product manager in collaboration with existing architects and coordinators.

 Maintainers are appointed by the architects (e.g. a new REVA module) or coordinators (e.g. a new special interest group).